joshbegley/nyt-latest/README.md

 `Mr. Bankman-Fried is serving a 25-year prison sentence for fraud related to the collapse of his cryptocurrency exchange, FTX.`\
 https://www.nytimes.com/2026/06/08/technology/sam-bankman-fried-pardon-trump.html

-**Live Updates: New Yorkers Line Up and Brace for Momentous Knicks Game**\
+**Live Updates: New Yorkers Hold Breath for Momentous Knicks Game**\
-`President Trump has arrived at Madison Square Garden for Game 3 of the N.B.A. finals, a game decades in the making for Knicks fans.
-The president’s attendance has caused fans to endure long security lines outside.`\
+`President Trump is attending Game 3 of the N.B.A. finals at Madison Square Garden, a game decades in the making for Knicks fans.
+Nervous but hopeful energy filled the city at watch parties big and small.`\
 https://www.nytimes.com/live/2026/06/08/nyregion/nba-finals-trump-knicks-spurs-mamdani

 **Scientist Charged With Conspiring to Smuggle Mpox Virus Into U.S.**\